mocuishla86/products/README.md

 # products

-If you get a "Your connection is not private", follow [these instructions](https://stackoverflow.com/a/44126123).

 Architecture: Hexagonal.
-- For this specifc example, perhaps a bit overkilling, but just to show that Iknow it .
+- For this specifc example, perhaps a bit overkilling, but just to show that I know it .
 - One project for API (starts the application and wires dependencies)
 - One project for domain (Project class)
 - One project for application layer (use cases)
 - One project for persistence (spefic adapter for output port).

-TODO: Include diagram.
-TODO: Validation?
-For example, name should be filled, not repeated, etc.

-# how to run
+# How to run

 - Docker must be installed.
+- If you get a "Your connection is not private", follow [these instructions](https://stackoverflow.com/a/44126123).

 Start Sql Server container